What does the finding of a carcinogen in some deodorants mean

 Exposure can be dangerous, increasing the “risk of developing leukemia and other blood disorders,” according to the National Cancer Institute.

 Exposure to high levels of benzene in the air can be fatal, and if “benzene is spilled on the skin, it can cause redness and sores,” according to the Agency for Toxic Substances and Disease Registry (ATSDR). ).
-“Benzene in the eyes can cause general irritation and corneal damage.”
+“Benzene in the eyes can cause general irritation and damage to the cornea.”

 In its recall, P&G said it has had no reports of adverse reactions, adding that “daily exposure to benzene in recalled products at the levels detected in our tests is not expected to have adverse health consequences.”